edvinand/custom_ble_service_example/README.md

 ### Step 5 - Adding a custom Value Characteristic to the Custom Service.
 A Service is nothing without a characteristic, so let's add one of those by creating the custom_value_char_add function to ble_cus.c.</br>
 The first thing we have to do is to declare the function and then add several metadata variables that we will later populate, as shown in the snippet below.
+Remember to either add a declaration of this function in ble_cus.h, or to physically add this function before ble_cus_init() in ble_cus.c.
 ```C
 /* This code belongs in ble_cus.c */